librato/librato-rails/README.md

 Use when you want to track an average value _per_-request.
 Examples:

     metrics_measure 'user.social_graph.nodes', 212

     metrics_measure 'jobs.queued', 3

 #### metrics_timing

-Like measure this is per-request, but specialized for timing information:
+Like `metrics_measure` this is per-request, but specialized for timing information:

     metrics_timing 'twitter.lookup.time', 21.2

-	# block form auto-submits time for contents to execute
+The block form auto-submits the time it took for its contents to execute as the measurement value:

     metrics_timing 'twitter.lookup.time' do
       @twitter = Twitter.lookup(user)
     end

 #### metrics_group